Leaders of Egypt, Jordan, Palestinians meet in Cairo | Law-Order

 Egypt's president held talks in Cairo on Thursday with the King of Jordan and the president of the Palestinian Authority aimed at reviving the Middle East peace process and strengthening a ceasefire that halted the Israel-Hamas war.
 Egypt's Abdel Fattah el-Sissi, King Abdullah II of Jordan and the Palestinian Authority's Mahmoud Abbas discussed the elusive two-state solution to the conflict with Israel, according to a statement from el-Sissi's office.
 The three leaders said the Palestinians have a right to an independent state, with East Jerusalem as its capital.
 Israel staunchly opposes such a plan.

-The meeting was followed by the Israeli announcement of a series of gestures aimed at strengthening the Palestinian Authority, including plans to loan $150 million to the cash-strapped autonomy government in the occupied West Bank.
+The meeting was followed by the Israeli announcement of a series of gestures aimed at strengthening the Palestinian Authority, including plans to loan USD 150 million to the cash-strapped autonomy government in the occupied West Bank.

 The Islamic militant group has controlled Gaza since ousting Abbas' forces in 2007, a year after it defeated his Fatah party in Palestinian parliamentary elections.